ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 	- 2 for Huntress,
 	- and 3 for Engineer;
 - 6 artifacts;
-- and 1 other feature:
+- and 2 other features:
-	- a UI tweak.
+	- a UI tweak,
+	- and a module allowing easy changes to equipment max charges.

 Short summaries are provided below.
 For a full description of each item, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/ContentSummary.md